jacob-edenhofer/PolEcon-Oxford2025/README.md

 ## Course Overview

-This course offers a formal treatment of foundational models in political economy, focusing especially on democratic institutions such as **elections** and **interest groups**.
+This course offers a formal treatment of foundational models in political economy, focusing especially on democratic institutions, such as elections, political parties, and interest groups.
 It aims to both deepen theoretical understanding and explore the real-world implications of these models.
 The course is designed for students with little prior exposure to formal theory.

 ---